ObjectiveTruth/objectivetruth.github.io/_posts/2014-05-18-obfustication-stack-traces-and-crashlytics-1-07.md

 categories:
 - UOITDCLibraryBooking
 tags:
-- config
+- Config
 - Android
 - Crashlytics
-- obfustication
+- Obfustication
-- pro-guard
+- Pro-guard
-- overdraw
+- Overdraw
 - GPU
-- profiling
+- Profiling
 ---
 Haven't written in a little while now that the app is out and working as "mostly" intended.
 There are a few things I want to mention though